cyberark/conjur-service-broker-go/CONTRIBUTING.md

-The [test/integration/main\_test.go](./test/integration/main_test.go) file provides a full suite of integration tests for testing Service Broker functionality against Conjur.
+The [test/integration/main\_test.go](./test/integration/main_test.go) file provides a full suite of integration tests for testing Service Broker functionality against Secrets Manager.
 To run these test application must be deployed using Tilt.

 To run the Service Broker local integration tests, first run Tilt: